Reviewer Guidelines

 Authors should explain the data sources and codes used to generate the results.
 Reviewers should verify that these are accessible, sufficiently well documented, and self-contained.
 Anonymized submissions may withhold access to data and codes that might inadvertently reveal the identity of the authors.
 In this case, the handling Editor will verify that codes and data are accessible.

-Since Seismica will be relying on volunteer copy editors from the community, any typos or grammatical issues that the reviewers can flag will be greatly appreciated.
+Since Seismica relies on volunteer copy editors from the research community, any typos or grammatical issues that the reviewers can flag will be greatly appreciated.
 However, these issues should not form the main objectives of the peer review reporting.
 Any technical comments/suggestions can be appended during typesetting.

 With the exception of fast reports, reviewers will be asked to return reviews in 4 weeks.
 The journal aims to return the first decision in 8 weeks, but will not rush decisions at the expense of the scientific process (e.g. giving reviewers more time in case of delays, requiring a third review if appropriate, or calling in a new reviewer in the case of non-response from a previously agreed reviewer).
 Fast reports ask for reviews in 2 weeks and aim for the first decision in 4 weeks.
 It is the responsibility of reviewers to contact the handling editor with any anticipated delays.
 Don't neglect to communicate holiday-related absences as these are internationally variable and may not be obvious to other colleagues at Seismica.
 If the manuscript is accepted, then peer review reports (anonymous if the review is not signed) and rebuttal letters will be published online, alongside the published paper.